Solar Hijri calendar: Iran

 On 21 February 1911, the second Iranian parliament adopted as the official calendar of Iran a sidereal calendar with months bearing the names of the twelve constellations of the zodiac and month lengths varying based on the astronomical events; it remained in use until March 1925.
 The present Iranian calendar was legally adopted on 31 March 1925, the last year of the Qajar era.
 The law stated that the first day of the year should be the first day of spring in "the true solar year", "as it has been" ever so.
 It also fixed the number of days in each month, which previously varied by year with the sidereal zodiac.
 It revived the ancient Persian names, which are still used.
 It also officially set the epoch to the Hijrah, although that epoch was already in use since the 1911 law.
 It also deprecated the 12-year cycles of the Chinese-Uighur calendar, which were not officially sanctioned but were commonly used.

 Afghanistan

 Afghanistan legally adopted the official Jalali calendar in 1922 but with different month names.
 Afghanistan uses Arabic names of the zodiacal signs; for example, the Saur Revolution in 1978 took place in the second month of the Solar Hijri calendar (Persian Ordibehesht; Saur is named after Taurus).
-The Solar Hijri calendar has been until recently the official calendar of the government of Afghanistan, and all national holidays and administrative issues were fixed according to the Solar Hijri calendar.

-However, the Taliban imposed the lunar Hijri calendar in Afghanistan during both periods of their rule.
 Under the Taliban's first rule from 1996 to 2001, the lunar Hijri calendar was imposed, thus changing the year overnight from 1375 to 1417.
-With effect from 1 Muharram 1444 AH (8 Mordad 1401 SH; 30 July 2022 CE) (the Islamic New Year of the lunar Hijri calendar), the Taliban once again imposed the lunar calendar.
-Thus the year number once again leaped forward, this time from 1401 to 1444.